Xant1/fullstack-music-sort-app/README.md

 - `models/` - This folder contains the schema definitions for our Sequelize models.
 - `utils/` - This folder contains the initial function to add fake music dates for our DB.

-## To get the react server running locally:
+## To get the React server running locally:

 - Clone this repo
 - go to the frontend directory